Hansen-Shi/MS3-Coding-Challenge/README.md

 app would ever only need to do what was specified and nothing more.
 For example, I removed a createTable method and just hardcoded in the
 SQL statement to create the table as I assumed that only the one table is needed.
-Some other assumptions I made include: I trusted the user to enter a valid path that isn't already a .db file, I assumed that the only thing that makes a row invalid is missing values and not the data itself, I assumed that the user is okay with no GUI, and I assumed for logging that I didn't need to re-verify the amount of data post insertion.
+Some other assumptions I made include: I trusted the user to enter a valid path that isn't already a .db file, I assumed that the only thing that makes a row invalid is missing values and not the data itself, I assumed that the user is okay with no GUI, I assumed for logging that I didn't need to re-verify the amount of data post insertion, and I assumed that dealing with validation of data _before_ inserting into the database was better than validating and deleting data after inserting into the database.

 As I was chugging along I always tried to research best design practices and attempted to implement them where applicable, here's a few off the top of my head: utility classes are final, have a private constructor, and are stateless, insertion into the SQLite database was done in batches with prepared statements